 Who are you going to believe?
 Me?
 Or you’re lying ears? 🙂

-I understand your comment, but you’re mistaken.
+I understand and appreciate your comment, but you’re mistaken.
+I did investigate.
 What you pinpointed is not a sample.
 Go read through the whole two cents again.
 And if you still don’t get what I was saying, come back and we’ll talk more.
 Thanks for commenting.